o-fl0w/stash-vr/README.md

 * `HEATMAP_HEIGHT_PX`
   * Default: 0 (use height of heatmap)
   * Manually set height of all heatmaps.
 If not set, height of the heatmap retrieved from Stash will be used, currently 15 by default.
+* `DISABLE_PLAY_COUNT`
+  * Default: `false`
+  * Disable incrementing Stash play count for scenes.
+Will otherwise send request to Stash to increment play count when video is played in HereSphere.
 * `FORCE_HTTPS`
   * Default: `false`
   * Force Stash-VR to use HTTPS.
 Useful as a last resort attempt if you're having issues with Stash-VR behind a reverse proxy.